divyakansara2385/Devlopers_tool/README.md

 Many developers—especially beginners—struggle with:

-* ❓ Choosing the right project
 * ❓ Selecting an appropriate tech stack
 * ❓ Matching projects with their skill level

-DevStack AI solves this by acting like a **smart assistant** that recommends structured project ideas instantly.
+DevStack AI solves this by acting like a **smart assistant** that recommends structured techstack ideas instantly.

 ---